Wisconsin's 69th Assembly district

-The 69th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in north-central Wisconsin, the district comprises about half of Clark County as well as parts of northern Jackson County, southwest Marathon County, northwest Wood County, including most of the city of Marshfield.
-The district also includes the cities of Abbotsford, Black River Falls, and Neillsville.
-The district is represented by Republican Donna Rozar, since January 2021.
+The 69th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in north-central Wisconsin, the district comprises all of Clark County and parts of western Marathon County, southeast Taylor County, and southeast Chippewa County.
+It includes the cities of Abbotsford, Colby, Greenwood, Loyal, Medford, Neillsville, Owen, Thorp, and Stanley, and the villages of Athens, Boyd, Curtiss, Dorchester, Granton, Stetsonville, Unity, and Withee.
+The district is represented by Republican Karen Hurd, since January 2025; Hurd previously represented the 68th district from 2023 to 2025.

-The 69th Assembly District is located within Wisconsin's 23rd Senate district, along with the 67th and 68th Assembly districts.
+The 69th Assembly district is located within Wisconsin's 23rd Senate district, along with the 67th and 68th Assembly districts.